clausnz/php-helpers/doc/README.md

 ### after

-Return the remainder of a string after a given value.
+Return the part of a string after a given value.

 ```php
 Str::after( string $search, string $string ): string